ABOUT US

 • During this workshop, participants learn how to organize and hold successful bike rodeo/bike-pedestrian safety clinic events at their school or other location.
 Our professionals can train CCSD staff, community members, students, government representatives and PTAs/PTOs.
 Workshop participants learn how to plan and organize a tailored bike rodeo; select and set up stations; enlist volunteers and sponsors; time management strategies and more!
 Teachers may receive 2 CU credits for attending the workshop and organizing a bike rodeo after contract hours.

-• Parent Workshop: Street Smarts
+• Parent Workshop: Street Smarts: Traffic Safety for Families

 • School Observation